Chibuzothon/Final-Project/README.md

 # INST126 Final Project
 ## House Prices Analysis
-Histogram for number of bedrooms vs number of houses *What Program Does:
+**Histogram for number of bedrooms vs number of houses**

+***What Program Does:***

--Loads the path of a CSV file that has data on Houses in America.
++Loads the path of a CSV file that has data on Houses in America.
 Then it reads the file and prints the data as a table.

 -Then provides the statistical analysis of the values in each column of the table